rchowell/Disco/README.md

 ## Ideas

 - I like the idea of creating a code “semantic tree” by sending code to an LSP and getting back a detailed JSON tree with as much information as possible.

+## Issues/Feature Requests

+### Feature Requests
+we don't actually have a way to read in a text file, see https://github.com/Eventual-Inc/Daft/issues/2859

+### Enhancements
+- `tokenize_encode` and `tokenize_decode` docs are not that great.
+I think adding some method overloading would help clean them up a bit.
+- `tokenize_encode` should return a fixedsizelist instead of a list.